voxel51/fiftyone-teams-app-deploy/docker/docs/upgrading.md

 > Please contact your Customer Success Team before upgrading to FiftyOne Teams
 > 2.0 or beyond.
 >
-> The license file now contains all of the Auth0 configuration that was
+> The license file contains all of the Auth0 configuration that was
 > previously provided through environment variables.
 You may remove those secrets
 > from your `.env` and from any secrets created outside of the Voxel51
 > install process.